-At the start of every new year, pundits frequently try to predict what’s ahead by looking at what occurred in the past.
+Early on in every new year, pundits frequently try to predict what’s ahead by looking at what occurred in the past.
 Market gurus often look for analogs—comparisons between the current year and some past year that fit neatly into a pattern they might recognize.

 So then, do the equity markets feel like 1999 or 2000?
 From a social justice standpoint, was 2020 a watershed year like 1968?

-- SPACs and IPOs—A Strong Pipeline: We are entering 2021 with a robust pipeline of SPAC (special purpose acquisition company) and IPO transactions, in biotech and other sectors.
+- SPACs and IPOs—A Strong Pipeline: We entered 2021 with a robust pipeline of SPAC (special purpose acquisition company) and IPO transactions, in biotech and other sectors.
 Throughout 2020, companies that previously had avoided the public market realized that access to the capital markets could be the difference between life or death.
 Increasingly, private companies are recognizing the benefits of being public, and that access to public capital is a strategic imperative.
 Accordingly, we expect SPAC transactions and IPOs will continue to be strong for the foreseeable future.

 - Biotech Breakthroughs: The fast-track research efforts that led to breakthroughs in developing vaccinations to fight the novel coronavirus that causes Covid-19 has, once again, put biotech in the spotlight.
-We see this focus on biotech continuing in 2021, encompassing several exciting areas, beyond vaccine development and antibody treatments.
-We highlight a number of these in our Cowen Research Themes 2021, but suffice it to say that we are still in the early days of the Golden Age of Biotechnology.
+We see this focus on biotech continuing in 2021, encompassing several exciting areas, beyond vaccine development and antibody treatments We highlight a number of these in our Cowen Research Themes 2021, but suffice it to say that we are still in the early days of the Golden Age of Biotechnology.

 - Sustainability in the Spotlight: ESG and socially conscious investing, which were on the upswing before Covid-19, continue to gain momentum.
 Now, with a greater emphasis on combatting climate change, our Research team has found that investors are shifting their portfolios away from carbon-intensive assets.
 In addition, there is increased pressure on companies and governments alike to be carbon neutral by 2050, which will likely increase spending.
 Those who fail to get on the ESG train pretty quickly are going to get left behind.

 - Social Justice, Equity, and Fairness Are Business Imperatives.
 In 2020, Corporate America engaged in frank and sometimes uncomfortable conversations around social justice, equity, fairness, inclusion, and diversity.
-Now, in 2021 and beyond, organizations and their leaders will likely get called out pretty quickly if they fail to put actions behind their words.
+Now, in 2021 and beyond, organizations and their leaders will likely get called out if they fail to put actions behind their words.
 Social justice, equity and fairness are not simply the right things or the moral things to do—they are imperatives because they are good for business.
 As business leaders and investors, we must continue to use our privileged positions not only to advocate for fairness, but to demand it.
 We can and should enable economic growth that is more inclusionary, particularly as we emerge into an economy with some semblance of normalcy, post-vaccination.
 You can see my more detailed thoughts on this topic here.